frederick-vs-ja/Quuxplusone-blog/_posts/2022-12-24-builtin-std-forward.md

 ![Seasonal coloration](/blog/images/2022-12-24-builtin-std-forward-simplified.svg)

 On top-of-tree Clang, Boost.Hana's replacement of `std::forward<T>` with `static_cast<T&&>`
-produces a compile-speed improvement somewhere between 1 and 8 percent on Louis's benchmark.
+produces a compile-speed improvement somewhere between 3 and 6 percent on Louis's benchmark.
+Replacing the opaque `detail::std::forward` with `static_cast` gives 7 to 10 percent.
-That's significantly changed from the 13.9% speedup Louis saw on his own machine back in 2015.
+Both are significantly lessened from the 13.9% speedup Louis saw on his own machine back in 2015.
-I would even say that the `-O2` and `-O3` speedups are in the noise, although 8% at `-O0` is still concerning.

 Note that switching from `detail::std::forward` (unrecognized by Clang) to the standard `std::forward` helps quite a bit on this benchmark, indicating that `-fbuiltin-std-forward` is doing its job.
 The opt-out flag `-fno-builtin-std-forward` does, as expected, return things to their previous (worse) state.

-Practically speaking, would you see an 8% speedup at `-O0` if you made a similar change to your own codebase?
+Practically speaking, would you see any compile-time speedup if you made a similar change to your own codebase?
-Unlikely, unless your codebase looks a lot like Hana.
+Unlikely, unless your codebase looks a lot like this one.
 Hana sees a speedup because it uses a huge amount of perfect forwarding, and because this specific benchmark is a stress test focused on `std::tuple`.
 Contrariwise, the typical industry codebase ought to spend most of its time compiling non-templates, and use `std::forward` only rarely.
-But if you're a library writer, it seems that "for compile-time performance, avoid instantiating `std::forward`" is still plausible advice: _less_ applicable today on Clang than it was seven years ago (or even one year ago), but an effect is still noticeable at `-O0`.
+But if you're a library writer, it seems that "for compile-time performance, avoid instantiating `std::forward`" is still plausible advice: _much less_ applicable today on Clang than it was seven years ago (or even one year ago), but a small effect is still noticeable.

+I'd be interested to hear the results of this benchmark on a recent GCC or MSVC.

 ---